nsupdate-info/nsupdate.info/docs/user.rst

   make sure you send this device's IPv6 address with the update (myip=...) or run the updater on that device and make sure the request originates from the IPv6 address you want in DNS.
+* if you want to have ipv4 addresses to point to the same IP (== router IP), just use 0 as interface id.

 Other Services Updaters